 Many physicists have been inspired by schoolteachers and college lecturers to study physics at university.
 If you feel that you have the enthusiasm and passion to stimulate young people's interest in science, then teaching could be a perfect choice.

 To teach in state-maintained schools in England and Wales, and in institutes and organisations that employ teachers (e.g. the Armed Forces), you will need to obtain Qualified Teacher Status (QTS).

 The duration of this course is either one year full-time, or two years part-time.
 This combines study with placements and teaching practice, giving you an opportunity to experience the reality of the profession during your training.

 Science teachers in England may be eligible for financial upgrades on their bursary during their period of study.
-The IOP offers a range of support for teachers, including lesson resources, events for children, and a teachers' support network.
+The IOP offers a range of support for teachers, including lesson resources and a teachers' support network.

 Find out more about: